 With this discovery, the rest of the world is re-evaluating its opinions on American policy as a whole.

-In the past, confused Non-Americans have often condemned many American policies and actions as making no sense at all…from deja vu military action in Iraq to the dangerous levels of financial deregulation on Wall Street to allowing fracking, the list is long.
+In the past, confused Non-Americans have often condemned many American policies and actions as making no sense at all…from deja vu military action in Iraq to the dangerous levels of financial deregulation on Wall Street, the list is long.

 As governments around the world scramble to understand the implications of ‘the exceptional gene’, many Americans themselves are trying to come to terms with having what they always knew confirmed by science.